mandober/debrief.math/340-lambda-calculi/lc.GLOSSARY.md

 ## Substitution
 Substitution is part of the process of applying a function to an argument: the argument is first bound by a formal parameter, then all the application occurrences of that parameter (in the function's body) are replaced with the value of the argument.
 If an abstraction is applied to a lambda expression `N` acting as an argument, e.g. `(λp.B) N`, the substitution can be be denoted as the let-expresion `let p = N in B`, but more commonly as `[p:=N]B`. [pop-fact] every author has a prefered format for denoting substitution; punchline: they are all distinct.

-## α-equivalence
-The α-equivalence rule states that names of bound variables are insignificant.
-Thus, they are called formal parameters or even "dummy" variables.

-## β-reduction
-The β-reduction specifies how a redex (reducable lambda term) is reduced, i.e. the way a lambda abstraction is applied to an argument, which itself is another abstraction.
-In fact, there β-reduction operation itself is fixed (it is always the same), it just states that the formal parameter binds the argument such that its applied occurrences in the body are replaced by the value of the argument, minding the name capture.

-## η-conversion
-The η-conversion rule establishes equality `λx.Tx` <=> `T`.
-The term `λx.Tx` means that `T` is awaiting to be served an argument `x` by the enclosing lambda abstraction.
-But, `T` can very well await on args all by itself, there's no need to engage the abstraction to serve him as some kind of proxy.
-In FPLs, this corresponds to the point-free style.

-## δ-expansion
-The δ-expansion rule is related to the expansion of syntactic abbreviations (macros).
-It is maintaining some sort of hygene and minds the name shadowing or some shit like that.

-## ξ-rule
-ξ-rule states that equations should be preserved under binders.
-It fails to be sound for the usual interpretation.